Hoaithomint/SQL/Ecommerce Project.md

 ***
 #### 2. Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC)
+Bounce session is the session that user does not raise any click after landing on the website

 ```sql
 SELECT